-The Redskins.com crew breaks down the key players and matchups to keep an eye on during Sunday's Redskins-Cowboys 2016 Week 2 showdown at FedExField.
+The Redskins.com crew breaks down the key players and matchups to keep an eye on during Monday's Redskins-Cowboys 2015 Week 13 matchup at FedExField.

 Every Monday after a Redskins game, get a Large Cheese Pizza for just $9.99.
 Receive a FREE TOPPING for every Redskins touchdown.
 DOUBLE THE FREE TOPPINGS when the Redskins win!